threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/spec.md

 ### 1: The user wants to deploy a workload, he interacts with this smart contract pallet and calls: `create_contract` with the input being:

 The user must instruct the chain to create the contract.
-A contract will always belong to a twin and to a node.
-This relationship is important because only the user's twin can update the contract as well as only the target node can update as well.
+A contract will always belong to a user's twin and to a node.
+This relationship is important because only the user's twin and the target can update the contract.

 json